F&G Commission Sets 2022-2024 Fishing Seasons & Rules

 - Southeast Idaho “Electric Motors Only” Restrictions “Electric motors only” restrictions removed at Foster Reservoir

-- Weston Reservoir Boating Access Boating access restrictions will be posted locally at the reservoir, and will not appear in the fishing regulations
+- Weston Reservoir Boating Restrictions Boating access restrictions will be posted locally at the reservoir as a condition of access through private property, and will not appear in the fishing regulations

 - Kokanee Creek Fishing Closure Existing fishing closures on Kokanee Creek removed